stackhpc/stackhpc-kayobe-config/README.rst

 The `pulp_cli tool
 <https://docs.pulpproject.org/pulp_cli/>`__ can be used to administer your local
-pulp installastion.
+pulp installation.
 Please follow the upstream documentation for installation instructions.

 pulp_cli tricks